ross-sum/blissymbolics/README.md

 * Install required Debian packages, namely TexLive and R.
 - Install the package XeLaTeX viz

-    sudo apt-get install texlive-xetex
+    sudo apt-get install texlive texlive-xetex

 - Install the package R viz

     sudo apt-get install r-base r-recommended r-cran-shiny r-cran-sf

+  Set the Font tuning method for screen (system default) to Autohinter Leave the Automatic font hinting style at the default of slight Leave the Enable subpixel rendering for screen at the default of Automatic Leave Enable subpixel rendering for screen at the default of No

 * Download or unpack a clone of the repository into a directory somewhere that allows root access.
+You need to take care that root has access, for instance, if it is a mounted drive, root may not have access.
+Best option is /usr/local/src/
+* From the top level of the blissymbolics directory, as the user that unpacked the clone of the repository, execute the script: chmod +x system/*
 * From the top level of the blissymbolics directory, as root, execute the script:

     system/install_bliss